grafana/mimir/docs/sources/mimir/references/architecture/components/alertmanager.md

 2. To identify any tenant configurations that are incompatible with UTF-8 (meaning the tenant configuration fails to load and the [fallback configuration](#fallback-configuration) is used instead), search Mimir server logs for lines containing `Alertmanager is moving to a new parser for labels and matchers, and this input is incompatible`.
 Each log line includes the invalid matcher from the tenant configuration and the ID of the affected tenant.
 For example:

    ```
    msg="Alertmanager is moving to a new parser for labels and matchers, and this input is incompatible.
 Alertmanager has instead parsed the input using the classic matchers parser as a fallback.
 To make this input compatible with the UTF-8 matchers parser please make sure all regular expressions and values are double-quoted.
-If you are still seeing this message please open an issue." input="foo=" origin=api err="end of input: expected label value" suggestion="foo=\"\"" user="1"
+If you are still seeing this message please open an issue." input="foo=" err="end of input: expected label value" suggestion="foo=\"\"" user="1"
    ```

    In this example, the tenant with User ID `1` has an incompatible matcher in their tenant configuration `foo=` and should to be changed to the suggestion `foo=""`.